welcome to une

 Orientation and Required Training

-Orientation and training communications will be distributed through University email once you have system access.
-These communications include basic instructions on how to access your training.
-The UNE training application is accessed by logging in to OKTA with your UNE credentials.
-The HR Compliance Training Guide (PDF) answers other compliance training related questions.
+Orientation and training communications are distributed through University email once you have system access.
+The HR Compliance Training Guide (PDF) answers many of the compliance training related questions you may have.

-You may also want to access the Policy Handbooks below for other important information.
+You may also want to access to the policy handbooks below for other important information.

 Understanding Payroll

 Understanding the payroll process, how it affects you, and what you can do to assure a smooth transition are important details as you begin employment with the University.
-These resources will assist the navigation of the payroll process.
+Visit the payroll website to learn how to report time worked and leave time*.

 *All leave time categories apply to each employment status.
 Please review the Personnel Handbook (PDF) for details regarding each type of leave time category.